tgc77/wishlist-service-api/README.md

 ##  Features

-<code>❯ The API Gateway also provides managment of client's, products as access credentials.</code>
+<code>❯ The API Gateway also provides managment of client's, products and access credentials.</code>

 ---

-##  Project Structure
+##  Services APIs Structure

 ```sh
 └── services/